cms-btv-pog/BTVNanoCommissioning/README.md

 python runner.py --wf ttcom --executor dask/lxplus
 ```

-jobs automatically splitted to 100 files per jobs to avoid job failure due to crowded cluster on lxplus with the naming scheme `hist_$workflow_$json_$index.coffea`, combined in plotting scripts
+jobs automatically splitted to 50 files per jobs to avoid job failure due to crowded cluster on lxplus with the naming scheme `hist_$workflow_$json_$dictindex_$fileindex.coffea`, combined in plotting scripts.

+To deal unstable condor cluster and dask worker on lxplus, you can resubmit failure jobs via `--index $dictindex,$fileindex` option. `$dictindex` refers the index in the `.json dict`, `$fileindex` refers to the index of the file list splitted to 50 files per dask-worker.
+The total numbers of files of each dict could be computed by `math.ceil(len($filelist)/50)` The job will start from the corresponding index.

 ### Coffea-casa (Nebraska AF)
 Coffea-casa is a JupyterHub based analysis-facility hosted at Nebraska.
 For more information and setup instuctions see